An Authentic Esports Professional

-In 2011, I became one of the first attorneys in the world to focus on esports law, not because it was popular but because it was my niche.
+In 2011, I became one of the first attorneys in the world to practice esports law.
+I did not focus on esports was because it was popular, but because it was my niche.
 Since I began competing in tournaments in 2002, I have helped this hardcore hobby go mainstream as a player, coach, commentator, journalist, event organizer, content creator, and attorney.
 My first clients were my friends, and my friends were professional players, streamers, YouTubers, and tournament organizers.
-Moreover, I have continued to build close relationships with key players throughout esports over the years.
+Moreover, I have continued to build close relationships with key players throughout esports ever since.

 Comprehensive Client List

 I have worked in every aspect of the esports community and industry.
 For instance, my clients have included:

 - Professional and amateur competitive players

 My legal services as an esports law attorney have included:

 - Drafting tournament rules and rights releases for a tournament and event organizer